Mercian Cycles

-Mercian Cycles is a custom bicycle manufacturer based in Derby, England.
+Mercian Cycles is a bicycle manufacturer based in Derby, England.
+Founded in 1946, it produces handmade cycle frames.

+History

 The firm was founded by Tom Crowther and Lou Barker in 1946 and named after the ancient kingdom of Mercia.
-Early frames built by Mercian were known as "crowbars", a pun on the surnames of Crowther and Barker.
-Mercian Cycles operated a retail shop in Alvaston until early 2019, when it relocated back to its manufacturing unit within Derby.
+Early Mercian frames were known as "crowbars", a pun on the surnames of Crowther and Barker.

+From the original founders, the business passed to Ethel Crowther, ex-wife of founder Tom Crowther, followed by Mercian framebuilder Bill Betton.
+In 2002, Mercian Cycles was acquired by Grant and Jane Mosely.

-As of 2010, production was around 300 to 400 frames per year, with 20% being exported outside the United Kingdom; in the same period, touring bicycles accounted for around 67% of Mercian's production, with track bicycles making up another 25%.
+In 2010, production was around 300 to 400 frames per year, with 20% being exported outside the United Kingdom; in the same period, touring bicycles accounted for around 67% of Mercian's production, with track bicycles making up another 25%.

+Mercian Cycles operated a retail shop in Alvaston, Derby, until early 2019, when it relocated back to its manufacturing unit within Derby.

+Administration

+In May 2024 the business entered voluntary liquidation, and was soon acquired by four cycling enthusiasts.
+Former workers were engaged at the traditional works, and in October 2025 new premises at Little Eaton, Derby, were secured.

+Specifications

 Frames are generally custom-built to a rider's required dimensions, and may use hand-cut lugs.
 Mercian frames were traditionally built using steel, originally Reynolds 531, though as of 2010, newer steels such as Reynolds 853 and Reynolds 953 and part-carbon construction were in use.
 Before steel was superseded by lighter materials, riders using Mercian won national and international competitions.

-From the original founders, the business passed to Ethel Crowther, ex-wife of founder Tom Crowther.
-It then passed to Mercian framebuilder Bill Betton.
-In 2002, Mercian Cycles was acquired by Grant Mosely and Jane Mosely.

-Mercian has recently commissioned frame colour schemes from designer Sir Paul Smith, who owns and rides several Mercian track bikes.
+Mercian has commissioned frame colour schemes from designer Sir Paul Smith, who owns and rides several Mercian track bikes.